falue/tvPlayer/README.md

 If you want to change the order, rename the files approprietly.

+## Channel number and volume bar styling
+If you want to change the appearance of the channel numbers or the volume bar, you have to update the `.bgra` files in `/channel_numbers` and `/volume_bars`.

+You can edit the pngs and convert them to `.bgra` files.
+Change the variable `input_folder` in it first, and then run bash script `python3 png_to_bgra.py` to convert the files.

+> *Note*: For simplicity, keep the image sizes the same as they are hard coded.
+Otherwise you have make changes to the script (change the parameters of both `display_image(...)` instances)

+### Transparency
+Complete black pixels will become transparent.
+If you want "black" to show up, use `rgb(1,1,1)`.

 # Keyboard controls

 | Keypress        | Action                                                 | Note |